 Of all the many genres and categories in anime, there’s something especially compelling and addicting about sports anime.
 There’s quite literally something for everyone.
-The genre — often set in a character’s high school years but not always — is the perfect channel for the most remarkable development and growth.
-There are specific benchmarks characters must reach that are relatable to viewers, and often a found family element that allows for expansive casts to latch on to.
+The genre—often set in a character’s high school years but not always—is the perfect channel for the most remarkable development and growth.
+Characters must reach specific benchmarks that are relatable to viewers, and there is often a found family element that allows expansive casts to latch on to.

-With the release of Haikyū!!
-The Movie: Decisive Battle at the Garbage Dump, and the anime series tenth anniversary later this year, here are ten of the best sports anime you can watch now.
+Haikyū!!
+The Movie Decisive Battle at the Garbage Dump was released, and the anime series’ tenth anniversary has passed.
+But with the premiere volleyball title nearing its end, here are ten of the best sports anime you can watch now.
 This hardly touches on everything.
 For older, early 2000 shows, check out Hajime No Ippo and The Prince of Tennis.
 There’s Kuroko’s Basketball for basketball court-related drama, while baseball fans can check out Ace of Diamond.

 For fans looking for excessively heightened sports drama, look no further than Birdie Wing: Golf Girls’ Story or Kyoto Animation’s Free!
 2022 offered not just one but two soccer animes with Ao Ashi and Blue Lock.
 This isn’t enough?
 Then check out the five seasons of Yowamushi Pedal or subject yourself to the Stars Align pain, which ended abruptly after only one season.

-From skateboarding to table tennis, here are ten of the best sports anime to stream now.
+From skateboarding to table tennis, here are ten best sports anime to stream now.

 Slam Dunk (1993)